 Would RoboAssist, Inc. release this well-intentioned, high-performing android to the market?
-Ironically, the more advanced and morally compelling the android is-especially to other androids-the greater the liability and risk it poses to humanity.
-What should the manufacturer do?
-Wouldn't destroying it be a reasonable safeguard to protect human beings?
+In fact, the better the android performs, the greater the liability and risk it poses.
+What should the manufacturer do with this android?
+Isn't destroying it a reasonable option to protect humanity?